emilhe/dash-down/README.md

 ### What blocks are bundled?

-Currently, the bundles blocks are
+Currently, the bundled blocks are

 * **ApiDocBlock** - a block for rendering api documentation for a component
-* **DashProxyBlock** - a block for rendering dash apps including interactivity
+* **DashProxyBlock** - a block for rendering dash apps (including interactivity)

 ### How to create custom blocks?

 To create a new block, make a subclass of `CustomBlock` and implement the `render` function.
-Say we want to make a new block that yields plot the `iris` dataset.
+Say we want to make a new block that yields a plot of the `iris` dataset.
 The code would be along the lines of,

 ```
 class GraphBlock(CustomBlock):